sabob/olive/README.md

 ## Standalone
 <a id="standalone"></a>
-Using Olive in a standalone application it can be useful to access Olive as a singleon.
+Using Olive in a standalone application it can be useful to access Olive as a singleton.
 Since Olive is thread safe this can easily be achieved as follows:

 ```java
 public class AppUtils {